Raymond Vieussens

-Raymond Vieussens (ca. 1635 – 16 August 1715) was a French anatomist from Le Vigan.
+Raymond Vieussens (ca. 1635 – 16 August 1715) was a French anatomist from Le Vigan then in the province of Quercy.
 There is uncertainty regarding the exact year of Vieussens birth, with some sources placing it as late as 1641.

 He studied medicine at the University of Montpellier where he earned his degree in 1670.
 He later became head physician at Hôtel Dieu Saint-Eloi in Montpellier.

 Vieussens is remembered for his pioneer work in the field of cardiology, and his anatomical studies of the brain and spinal cord.
 He regarded English anatomist Thomas Willis (1621–1675) as a major influence towards his career.

 Vieussens is credited as being the first physician to give accurate descriptions of the left ventricle and several blood vessels of the heart.
 He was also the first to give a comprehensive description of mitral stenosis, as well as other types of heart disease and circulatory disorders.

 He also provided an early description of the brain's centrum semiovale, which is sometimes referred to as "Vieussens' centrum".
 This structure is also known as "Vicq d'Azyr's centrum", named after Félix Vicq-d'Azyr (1746–1794), who provided a later, more detailed description.

 Several other anatomical structures are named after Vieussens; however, they have largely been replaced by clinical nomenclature.
 These include: